Canon EOS 80D First Impressions

 As a Birds in Flight photographer with extensive experience with the Canon EOS 70D and the Canon EOS 7D Mark II I was looking forward to see how well the new body with improved Autofocus and larger 24 MP sensor would perform in terms of general handling, autofocus, shooting speed, ISO performance, image quality and cropability during post processing.

-Canon EOS 80D First Impressions (from spec sheet to Birds in Flight Photography)
+Canon EOS 80D First Impressions (Mainly Birds in Flight Photography)

 Impressive 45-Point All Cross-Type Autofocus (AF) System